Certainty Blog

 1. Perform data collection

-Gather the necessary information and evidence from your supply chain sources.
-You may use various techniques such as document review, data analysis, site visits, interviews, or observations.
-You should ensure that the data collection is objective, consistent, and comprehensive.
+Gather the necessary information and evidence from supply chain sources using document review, data analysis, on-site visits, supplier interviews, or remote observations.
+For suppliers in high-risk regions — particularly relevant under CSDDD’s geographic risk lens — prioritize in-person verification where possible.
+Ensure data collection is objective, consistent, and comprehensive across all audit areas.

 2. Conduct data analysis